EQUENOS-2/Obsidian-Predictor/README.md

 3. The script will generate xaero waypoints and put them in the folder it's located in.
 You can then copy them and paste in the corresponding xaero file.

 ## How to interpret waypoints
-Red waypoints indicate lava layers that should be covered.
-They are grouped, meaning that a single waypoint on a large lava lake indicates that the **entire** surface of that lake should be covered.
+Red waypoints indicate lava patches that should be covered or drained.
+A waypoint on the surface of a lava lake indicates that all surface lava sources in the radius of at least **20 blocks** should be covered.
+For covering lava lakes it's recommended to use blocks with **blast resistance 6**, such as cobblestone.
 Some lava lakes have red waypoints on multiple depths.
-That simply means that it should be drained.
+Such lakes are usually meant to be drained.

 Black waypoints indicate blast-resistant blocks.
-These waypoints are also grouped.
+These waypoints are grouped.
 For example, a nether portal will be indicated with just one black waypoint.